Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 But I, you know, there

-And we always played trivia games
+And there was and we always played

 And there was just one time,